suri-dev-data/Simple_API_Biblioteca/README.md

 # 📚 Simple Library API (C#)

 A RESTful API built with ASP.NET Core for managing a library system.
-It provides full CRUD operations for books, users, addresses, loans, and the library itself.
+It provides full CRUD operations for the core entities: `Livro`, `Pessoa`, `Endereco`, `Emprestimo`, and `Livraria`.

 ## 🚀 Features